 Availability: Contact JNF Speakers Bureau for availability or contact the speaker directly.

-Media and Current Events, Middle Eastern and Foreign Affairs, Academic Perspectives on Israel and Jewish History
+Middle Eastern and Foreign Affairs, Academic Perspectives on Israel and Jewish History, Media and Current Events

 In these positions, Asa-El led the Post's editorial line that blended economic conservatism, diplomatic pragmatism, political reform and cultural pluralism.
 Meanwhile, he oversaw the redesign of the daily Jerusalem Post, the remodeling of its weekend magazines and supplements, and the reinvention of the International Jerusalem Post as an independent news weekly.

-Since joining the Jerusalem Post Asa-El has been a frequent commentator of Middle Eastern affairs on BBC, SKY, NPR, CBC, CNN and other broadcast networks.
+* Since joining the Jerusalem Post Asa-El has been a frequent commentator of Middle Eastern affairs on BBC, NPR, CNN and IBA English News.

 Prior to joining the Post, Asa-El was a Foreign Correspondent for the San Francisco Chronicle, and the Foreign Editor of the Hebrew-language financial daily Telegraph.
 Now, as the "View From Jerusalem" columnist for the Wall Street Journal/MarketWatch, Asa-El comments regularly on macro-economic, financial and social developments in Israel, the Arab world, Iran and Turkey.

 * Author of The Diaspora and the Lost Tribes of Israel (Universe, 2004), which traces the wanderings of the Jews since antiquity, Asa-El's writing on Diaspora affairs has been awarded twice (1998 and 2004) by Bnai Brith.
 His book was reviewed by the Wall Street Journal as "an engaging history of the Jewish experience" that "vividly captures the creativity and nomadic quality of the Jewish people."